 - Influenza Vaccination During COVID-19; SFDPH Clinical Policy & Planning FAQ (Updated 10/13/2020)

 - The Influenza Vaccine Identification Guide (CDPH) is a visual guide to all available US influenza vaccines.

 - Health Update on Influenza Vaccination for the 2020-21 season (SFDPH, 9/18/2020) – see our Health Alerts page

 - Curated Guide for Staff Self-Education on the Flu Vaccine (10/7/2020) – designed for behavioral health staff, but can be used more widely

-- SF providers who wish to order free, state-purchased influenza vaccine to administer to their patients should check our ordering page.
+- SF providers who wish to order free, state-purchased (and for 2020-21 season, federally-purchased) influenza vaccine to administer to their patients should check our ordering page.

 - CDC Advisory Committee on Immunization Practices (ACIP): Recommendations for 2020-21 Influenza Vaccination and Recommendations Summary.

 - Additional CDC resources: Interim Guidance for Immunization Services During the COVID-19 Pandemic (CDC)

 - Annual Influenza and Respiratory Illness Health Update (SFDPH, 11/12/2020) is found on our Health Alerts page.
 Information on influenza testing, treatment, infection control, and case reporting, updated for the 2020-21 season during which COVID-19 is circulating.

 Rules and Regulations